Computer Weekly: Website

 The website, ComputerWeekly.com, provides users with IT news and analysis, white papers, and case studies.
 ComputerWeekly.com also provides information via webinars, podcasts, blogs, desktop alerts, and RSS feeds.

 The site also features the "Downtime" is a section of the magazine that included a daily 2 column Dilbert comic strip.

 Webinars

 Webinars are presented on the site, lasting 45 minutes, beginning with a 5-minute introduction from the chair followed by presentations from an analyst and a specific case study.
 Viewers can email the panel with their questions throughout the webinar.

 Users are required to register for each webinar and this is then viewed using an interface that allows users to watch the video of the webinar alongside supporting PowerPoint presentation slides.

-The interface allows the user to enlarge and download slides, view speaker information, and supporting case studies.
+The interface allows the user to enlarge and download slides, view speaker information, and support case studies.
 When viewed on-demand, the user can also pause, skip and select specific sections from the webinar to view.